The Venture Bros.: Episodes

 On February 6, 2013, it was announced that Season 5 would premiere on May 19, 2013.
 This was later shifted to June 2, 2013, at midnight.

 On July 8, 2013, Doc Hammer and Jackson Publick stated in an interview with Slate Magazine that they had begun writing the sixth season as of Summer 2013 and that it would enter full-production in September 2013.
 They tentatively stated that Season 6 would premiere in Fall of 2014, or very early 2015 at the latest.
 This estimated season-debut date turned out to be extremely premature as Season 6 premiered at Midnight, February 1, 2016.

 Jackson Publick confirmed on Twitter that Season 7 of The Venture Brothers would be aired on Adult Swim in "Summer" 2018.
 On June 27, it was confirmed via Adult Swim's Instagram page that Season 7 would begin August 5, 2018.
 For this season, Publick stepped back from directing, assuming the role of supervising director.
 Two-time directing partner and storyboard director for season six, Juno Lee, took over as the series director.
 Barry J. Kelly also served as Lee's co-director.

-Since the first season, two credits have changed every episode.
-Soul-bot's "voicing" the character H.E.L.P.eR., and another as a nickname for animation director Kimson Albert.
-Each nickname is a quote from its respective episode; Albert left the series after several seasons.
-In season two, each end credit sequence holds a different additional (fake) duty for AstroBase Go!.